The Importance of Regular DEXA Scans for Bone Health

 Individuals with Health Conditions

-Those with conditions like rheumatoid arthritis or those on medications known to weaken bones, such as steroids, should talk to their healthcare provider about the need for regular scans.
+People with conditions like rheumatoid arthritis or those on medications known to weaken bones, such as steroids, should discuss the need for regular scans with their healthcare provider.

 What to Expect During a DEXA Scan